nikhilnair31/The-Mass/README.md

 ## To-do

 - [ ] Add logic to combine 2 pickables (spray and lighter)
-- [ ] Add effects as vent is traversed
 - [ ] Make thoughts sytem more versatile
   - Fix the interactable text still showing when not looking at an interactable item
   - If looking at locked door text will "is roomate's. open/close it?". once tried it should switch to "it's locked easily".
 Another try should give "roomate's door seems locked"